khashayarmobarez/server-side/README.md

 the `getStaticPaths` is used for setting the quantity of pages that needs to render in build for ssg pages, for exp when the path has and id

 Fallback:
-fallback -> false : when the pages are limited(for exp 10 pages)
+fallback -> false :
+when the pages are limited(for exp 10 pages)

+fallback -> true :
+even when the pages are limited, user can still request more than the limit and it will still build the pages, even tho they were not built on the build. next wills start building the page when a user request it for the first time,this way the unused and unrequested pages will never be built

+fallback -> blocking :
+it creates the html straightly and skips sending json(like fallback true). it could be better for ux and seo to use

 ### 2-ssr: